This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 - Individual Section 86 (4) investments, with the total equal to the total of investments in the first tab.

 - Client Statement.
 A selected Matter or all Matters for the selected client, with an option to include matters with zero balances (as at the ‘to’ date).
-If this option is not selected, an account where the balance has become zero (e.g. an invoice paid) will not been included.
-The statement shows all accounting transaction, in separate sections for Business, Trust and Investments.
+If this option is not selected, an account where the balance has become zero (e.g. an invoice paid) will not be included.
+The statement shows all accounting transactions, in separate sections for Business, Trust and Investments.

 - Audit Trail.
-Includes all accounting entries posted, both automatic (e.g. Invoices) and captured (e.g. Receipts and Payments) for the selected period.
-The Audit Trail include a filter.
+Includes all accounting transactions, both automatically generated (e.g. from invoices) and captured (e.g. Receipts and Payments) for the selected period.
+Transaction are in chronological order of date recorded and show the time and user.
+The Audit Trail includes a filter to make it easier to find specific transactions.

 - A Bank Recon can be run for any period, showing the LawPracticeZA opening balance, any unreconciled transactions at the time, with a calculated closing balance, which should equal the Bank Statement balance of the same date.